A History of Embryology: Middle Ages

 During the Middle Ages, religious and philosophical beliefs notably influenced embryological theories which limited scientific progress.
 Although, the renaissance saw a shift as evidence by the work of Leonardo da Vinci and others, who introduce more systematic studies of anatomy and embryology.

-17th and 18th Century
+17th and 18th centuries

-In the 17^{th} and 18^{th} centuries the invention of the microscope allowed scientist like Marcello Malpighi and Jan Swammerdam to observe embryonic development which leading to the preformationist theory that the embryo exists fully formed within the egg or sperm. this theory was the challenges from atonable discoveries by Nicholas Stensen, William Harvey and others.
+In the 17th and 18th centuries the invention of the microscope allowed scientist like Marcello Malpighi and Jan Swammerdam to observe embryonic development which leading to the preformationist theory that the embryo exists fully formed within the egg or sperm. this theory was the challenges from atonable discoveries by Nicholas Stensen, William Harvey and others.

-19th and 20th Century
+19th and 20th centuries

-In the 19^{th} and 20^{th} centuries the influential work of Karl Ernst von Baer and the integration of genetics by Gregor Mendel laid the foundation for developmental biology.
+In the 19th and 20th centuries the influential work of Karl Ernst von Baer and the integration of genetics by Gregor Mendel laid the foundation for developmental biology.
 Needham concludes with discussions on stem cell research and the ethical and social implications of modern advancements.